billyjs/conditionally-follow-redirects/README.md

 ## Debug Logging

-`follow-redirects` uses the excellent [debug](https://www.npmjs.com/package/debug) for logging.
+`conditionally-follow-redirects` uses the excellent [debug](https://www.npmjs.com/package/debug) for logging.
 To turn on logging set the environment variable `DEBUG=conditionally-follow-redirects` for debug output from just this module.
 When running the test suite it is sometimes advantageous to set `DEBUG=*` to see output from the express server as well.